-SEX GENDER

-1. Natural 1.
-Man-made

-2. Biological 2.
-Socio-cultural

-3. Visible differences in the 3.
-Invisible but exhibited as masculine

-genitalia or genital or feminine qualities/ behaviours

-organs patterns, values

-4. Relates to differences in 4.
-Relates to responsibilities, functions

-procreative or or roles performed

-reproductive functions

-5. Difficult to change 5.
-Can easily be changed

-6. Remains the same 6.
-Changes from time to time, with the

-everywhere thus place, culture, race, generation and

-constant even family

-7. Is in-borne in an 7.
-Is just learnt from the surroundings

-individual/ organism of the individual
+SEX GENDER 1.
+Natural 1.
+Man-made 2.
+Biological 2.
+Socio-cultural 3.
+Visible differences in the genitalia or genital organs Invisible but exhibited as masculine or feminine qualities/ behaviours patterns, values 4.
+Relates to differences in procreative or reproductive functions Relates to responsibilities, functions or roles performed 5.
+Difficult to change 5.
+Can easily be changed 6.
+Remains the same everywhere thus constant 6.
+Changes from time to time, with the place, culture, race, generation and even family 7.
+Is in-borne in an individual/ organism 7.
+Is just learnt from the surroundings of the individual